aliceinwire/tofuwiki/README.markdown

 ## Basic usage

-For basic use, SoyWiki works exactly like a typical wiki.
+For basic use, TofuWiki works exactly like a typical wiki.

 You write text, and when you want to create a new wiki page, you come up with a WikiWord for it and format it in CamelCase.
 Whenever you type a valid WikiLink,